bppwrite/bppwrite.github.io/CONTRIBUTING-DEV.md

 The jspm [getting started guide](http://jspm.io/docs/getting-started.html) can help to explain the role of jspm and SystemJS.

 Rerunning `npm install` and `jspm install` before compiling with `jspm bundle-sfx --minify js/app` would be necessary if any new packages were added to `package.json` on your last pull from the repository.
 This could be easy to overlook, since `build.js` should include all dependencies.

+## SITE DEPLOYMENT

+Deployment is achieved via [Wercker](https://app.wercker.com/bppwrite/bppwrite.github.io).
+The build steps in [wercker.yml](wercker.yml) dictate how this is done.

+A [custom Docker image](https://hub.docker.com/r/marcguyer/docker-golang-npm/) was created for this purpose and includes the needed versions of Go and Nodejs.

+Wercker is engaged immediately after a new commit (or a set of commits) is pushed to the Github repository.
+Wercker, via it's configured build steps, compiles and minifies the javascript code, builds the Hugo site, then deploys the resulting static files to the [master branch](bppwrite/bppwrite.github.io/tree/master)